 Aroma Components in chicory coffee or tea

-Chicory root contains rotundone, which gives coffee or tea bitter and slightly sweet taste as well as aromatic woody, peppery, like odorant.
-It also contains sotolon and dihydromaltol as well as malty smelling strecker aldehydes, which exhibit caramel and sweet-smelling aroma (1).
+Chicory root contains rotundone, which gives coffee or tea a bitter and slightly sweet taste as well as aromatic woody, peppery, like odorant.
+It also contains sotolon and dihydromaltol as well as malty smelling Strecker aldehydes, which exhibit caramel and sweet-smelling aroma (1).

 Chicory is cultivated throughout the world, including South Africa but has its origins in Europe, Central Russia, Western Asia, and also found in Egypt and North America

 Chicory (English), Kasani (Sanskrit), Succory, Hendibeh or Witloof, Intubus or Intubum (by Roman), Hinduba (by Arabs), Blue Dandelion (USA).
 Chicory is also known by other names such as Cichorium, Chreston (useful), Pancration (all-powerful) Ambubara or Ambubeia (full of odors), Blue sailors, Coffee weed, Cornflower, Wild Chicory, Wild succory, Garden endive, Garden chicory, Endive, Blue daisy, Blue weed, Bunk, Horseweed, Ragged sailors, Wild bachelor’s Buttons, and Wild endive.

 Uses of Chicory herb

 The leaves and flowers are usually used as vegetables in salads.
 The roots are used as a coffee substitute, livestock feedstuff, or pet food.
 Chicory juice, Chicory root powder from crude extract, fermented product as chicory root pickle, use of chicory flour in muffins as sugar and fat replacement.
 Chicory extracts are sometimes added to alcoholic and nonalcoholic beverages to improve taste, while the inulin rich tuberous roots can be converted to alcohol.